itsaboutcode/expressjs_notes/README.md

 - `express-jwt:` - Middleware for JSON Web Token (JWT) validation.

 - `jwks-rsa:` - Retrieves RSA public keys from a JSON Web Key Set (JWKS).

+- [`compression:`](https://www.npmjs.com/package/compression) - This middleware will attempt to compress response bodies for all requests that traverse through the middleware.

 #### Step 05 - Create an `index.js` File with a Hello World Program